MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgInformationProtectionThreatAssessmentRequest.md

 ```

 ## DESCRIPTION
-Create a new threat assessment request.
-A threat assessment request can be one of the following types:
+Create new navigation property to threatAssessmentRequests for informationProtection

 ## EXAMPLES